Women’s

 IDENTIFY AND ANALYZE RISK FACTORS:

-The WHH program equips you with the knowledge to help clients recognize patterns in their health, such as menstrual cycle irregularities or symptoms of chronic conditions like PCOS, endometriosis, or thyroid disorders.
+The WHC program equips you with the knowledge to help clients recognize patterns in their health, such as menstrual cycle irregularities or symptoms of chronic conditions like PCOS, endometriosis, or thyroid disorders.
 Understanding these conditions enables you to help clients seek appropriate evaluation and testing from their healthcare provider.

-UNDERSTAND BIOMETRIC MEASUREMENTS:
+UNDERSTAND BIOMETRIC MEASUReMENTS:

 Through education on tracking menstrual cycles and understanding the significance of basal body temperature, cervical fluid, and other indicators, you can assist clients in recognizing health patterns and help them identify markers for further investigation.
 This skill is essential for guiding clients in monitoring their health and seeking appropriate medical care when necessary.

-OFFER NUTRITION & lifestyle STRATEGIES:
+INTEGRATE NUTRITION & lifestyle STRATEGIES:

-The WHH program provides insights into how nutrition and lifestyle choices impact hormonal balance.
+The WHC program provides insights into how nutrition and lifestyle choices impact hormonal balance.
 You can use this knowledge to help clients partner with a registered dietitian or other qualified practitioner so they can develop personalized, sustainable strategies for achieving optimal hormonal health.

 The course covers the impact of environmental factors on hormonal health and provides guidance on how to minimize exposure to toxins.
 You can utilize this knowledge to empower clients in making informed lifestyle choices that align with their personal health goals.